nobrains21/WIIIUI-NerubUI/README.md

 #Known issues:
 - the long middle bar is a bit wonky - its just is.
 Sorry.
 - there is a gap between the Lid and most right side of the chat-field.
 No idea why.
+- the whole thing is a bit low res.
+The base i used was low quality, ill try to make it better later.